gibbonsja/Meanderings/nial/concise.md

 - maths (+, -, /, reciprocal etc)
 - I/O

-Operators can also be created in Nial via a lambda form, a composition of existing operators, by application of a transformer by currying another operator or by an atlas of operators.
+Operators can also be created in Nial via

+- a lambda form
+- a composition of existing operators
+- by application of a transformer
+- by currying another operator
+- by an atlas of operators.

 A Lambda Form (or DFN) takes the form